About the Play

 About Our Interviewees and Supporters

-Thank you to our generous supporters at the Cole Foundation, the Canada Council for the Arts, Conseil des arts et des lettres du Québec, the Conseil Des Arts de Montréal, the Ontario Arts Council (TCR- FUgen Theatre), The Ottawa Japanese Community Association & Community Center, Montreal Shokokai, the National Association of Japanese Canadians, Playwrights’ Workshop Montreal and Imago Theatre.
-More thanks…
+Thank you to our generous supporters at the Cole Foundation, the Canada Council for the Arts, Conseil des arts et des lettres du Québec, the Conseil Des Arts de Montréal, the Ontario Arts Council, fuGEN Theatre (TCR), The Ottawa Japanese Community Association & Community Center, Montreal Shokokai, the National Association of Japanese Canadians and Imago Theatre.
+The script for The Tashme Project: The Living Archives was created and

 Montréal, Quebec, Canada